HomeBlogs

-In 2025, talent is no longer a static resource it’s a dynamic, competitive asset.
+In 2025, talent is no longer a static resource; it’s a dynamic, competitive asset.
 As digital transformation accelerates and skill demands evolve, traditional hiring models are falling short.
-According to Gartner, 58% of the workforce needs new skills to successfully do their jobs.
+According to Gartner, there is a 58% requirement for new skills for the workforce to successfully do their jobs.
+Today, not only automation of HR processes but also AI skills inference has become a vital necessity for organizations.

 Yet many HR teams still rely on reactive, outdated planning tools.
 That’s where a talent supply chain makes the difference.
 In this blog, you’ll learn what it is, why it matters, and the six steps to build one that’s agile, predictive, and built for the future of work.

 What is a Talent Supply Chain?